FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

 In StoragePath you can configure the folder where the exported files will be saved to.
 Make sure the server has write access to this folder.

-In RepeatPeriod you can configure the polling interval (in milliseconds) for checking the Task queue if there are no active tasks.
+In RepeatPeriod you can configure the polling interval (in milliseconds) for checking the Task queue for new export task.

 $export
 -------